 - To create a conduit for effective outreach to breast cancer researchers (and others with an interest in breast cancer pathobiology) and communication among breast cancer researchers for the dissemination of research news, notification of new research opportunities, and to encourage formation of new multi-disciplinary collaborative teams.

 - To engage current predoctoral students and postdoctoral trainees that are interested in breast cancer research, ensuring that a new cadre of experimental pathologists will emerge that are well trained in all aspects of breast cancer pathobiology and well prepared to conduct breast cancer investigations as they transition into research careers.

 ASIP Members are invited to participate in the Breast Cancer SIG Listserv.
 Please email email@example.com to have your name and email address added to the listserv.

-To send a message to the Breast Cancer SIG Listserv, send your email to email@example.com.
-Please note that you must be a member of this listserv to send and receive messages.
+To send a message to the Breast Cancer SIG Listserv, send your email to firstname.lastname@example.org.
+Please note that you must be a member of this listserv in order to send and receive messages.